Learn something new every day

 More Info... by email

 Rheumatic fever is a serious immune disease that affects different areas of the body, including the joints, heart, skin, nervous system, and brain.
 Rheumatic fever may develop after a serious infection with streptococcus bacteria, especially strep throat.
 Family history of the disease also plays an important part in who gets rheumatic fever and who doesn't.
-While rheumatic fever is more frequent in children under 15 years old, it can occur at any age if a serious case of strep throat is left untreated treated inadequately for more than 20 days.
+While this fever is more frequent in children under 15 years old, it can occur at any age if a serious case of strep throat is left untreated treated inadequately for more than 20 days.

-Some of the most common signs of rheumatic fever include a combination of joint inflammation, fever, fatigue and shortness of breath or chest pain, especially if these symptoms come after a strep throat condition.
+Some of the most common signs include a combination of joint inflammation, fever, fatigue and shortness of breath or chest pain, especially if these symptoms come after a strep throat condition.
 A pinkish rash that develops on arms and legs without any apparent reason may also be a sign of rheumatic fever.
 Some people also develop hard lumps under the skin.
 Upon a close physical exam, doctors may be able to detect abnormal heart murmurs or inflammation of the heart valves.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!